What is Mega Glalie in Pokémon GO?

 Normal vs Shiny Appearance

-- Body turns deep purple / pinkish tone
+- Body changes to a deep purple / pinkish shade

 Shiny Evolution Line